camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/descriptors/bpm-platform-xml.html.md

 *   [IBM Websphere Application Server](ref:/guides/installation-guide/was/#bpm-platform)
 *   [Oracle WebLogic Application Server](ref:/guides/installation-guide/wls/#bpm-platform)

-It is not available for the JBoss AS 7 subsystem implementation, because it uses the JBoss specific `standalone.xml` to configure the platform.
+It is not available for the JBoss AS 7 subsystem implementation, because the subsystem implmentation uses the JBoss specific `standalone.xml` to configure the platform.

 To specify the location you have to provide an absolute path or a http/https url pointing to the `bpm-platform.xml` file, e.g '/home/camunda/.camunda/bpm-platform.xml' or 'http://camunda.org/bpm-platform.xml'.

 During the startup of camunda-bpm-platform, it tries to discover the location of the `bpm-platform.xml` file from following sources in the listed order:

-1. JNDI entry is available at `java:/comp/env/bpmPlatformXmlLocation`
+1. JNDI entry is available at `java:/comp/env/bpm-platform-xml`
-2. environment variable `BPM_PLATFORM_XML_LOCATION` is set
+2. environment variable `BPM_PLATFORM_XML` is set
-3. system property `bpm.platform.xml.location` is set, e.g when starting the server JVM it is appended as `-Dbpm.platform.xml.location` on the command line
+3. system property `bpm.platform.xml` is set, e.g when starting the server JVM it is appended as `-Dbpm.platform.xml` on the command line
 4. `META-INF/bpm-platform.xml` exists on the classpath
-5. (For Tomcat only): checks if there is a `bpm-platform.xml` inside `${CATALINA_BASE} / ${CATALINA_HOME} + conf/`
+5. (For Tomcat only): checks if there is a `bpm-platform.xml` inside the folder specified by `${CATALINA_BASE} || ${CATALINA_HOME} + /conf/`

-The discovery stops when one of the above mentioned sources is found or in case none is found, it falls back to the `bpm-platform.xml` on the classpath, respectively `${CATALINA_BASE} / ${CATALINA_HOME} + conf/` for Tomcat.
-We always ship a default `bpm-platform.xml` file inside the camunda-bpm-platform.ear. (except when you use the Tomcat or JBoss version of the platform).
+The discovery stops when one of the above mentioned sources is found or in case none is found, it falls back to the `bpm-platform.xml` on the classpath, respectively `${CATALINA_BASE} || ${CATALINA_HOME} + /conf/` for Tomcat.
+We ship a default `bpm-platform.xml` file inside the camunda-bpm-platform.ear, except when you use the Tomcat or JBoss version of the platform.